Nagasaki Japan Travel Guide

 Nagasaki's distinct neighborhoods each have a different character and appeal, influencing your stay.

-All areas in Nagasaki are generally very safe for tourists, even at night.
+All areas in Nagasaki are generally very safe for tourists, including at night.
 You can feel secure walking alone or exploring.

 Can become crowded, particularly near Chinatown during meal periods or festivals.
 It can be lively, especially during festivals.